A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Kool Kats

-During the club’s heyday between 1971 and 1981, it welcomed a great mix of characters – from everyday regulars to flamboyantly dressed girls, streetwise kids showing off their dance moves, frustrated artists, and weed smokers to Manchester City’s ‘Kool Kats’, as well as the older heads; sharply dressed men in the gambling room playing cards and dominoes.
-The club was a unique place with its own set of rules and even had its own successful football team known as Afroville.
+During the club’s heyday between 1971 and 1981, it welcomed a great mix of characters – from everyday regulars to flamboyantly dressed girls.
+Streetwise kids showing off their dance moves, frustrated artists, and weed smokers to Manchester City’s ‘Kool Kats’, as well as the older heads; sharply dressed men in the gambling room playing cards and dominoes.
+The club was a unique place with its own rules and even had its own successful football team, Afroville.

 Family